 Waterford County and Beyond

-The Waterford Greenway - Due for completion in Autumn 2016, The Waterford Greenway will be the longest Greenway in Ireland.
+The Waterford Greenway - The Waterford Greenway is the longest Greenway in Ireland.
 The magnificent route takes visitors from City to miuntains through countryside to the sea.
 Cyclists, walkers, families and adventurers will all experience the very best of Waterford on this spectacular route.